-A network of regenerative educators & consultants.
+A network of regenerative practitioners, educators, and consultants.

 What is the accreditation?